patty111/blog/content/posts/ERC-20 Token Transaction Fetching.md

 }
 ```

-While downloading csv data directly from etherscan.io will gave this, I'll name it 'dataB' here:
+While downloading csv data directly from etherscan.io will yield the following, which I'll refer to as 'dataB':

 ```python
 Txhash,Blockno,UnixTimestamp,DateTime (UTC),from,From_PrivateTag,to,To_PrivateTag,Quantity,Method